marcus-rk/microservice_2/README.md

 # Microservices Project

 This project demonstrates a microservices-based architecture using Flask and Docker.
-It consists of three microservices:
+It consists of three microservices and an API Gateway:
 - **Inventory Service**: Manages product inventory.
 - **Product Service**: Provides product details and communicates with the currency service.
 - **Currency Service**: Converts prices between different currencies using real-time exchange rates.